 Attending meetings and conferences organized by your university is another good way to stay informed regarding the latest changes that might impact your future career.

 Every university is proud of distinguished alumni working for highly reputable organizations.
 You can start building relationships with your university’s alumni by contacting them via social media or email.

 Personal contact may be useful for receiving wise advice or directing you to the right employer.
 Even before you complete your course, you can use your contacts with alumni to find an internship program in a leading company or present your project in front of potential investors.
 This could be later leveraged to getting a regular job in the same company after your graduation.

 You can also meet your university’s alumni by attending special alumni events organized on the campus.
 Such professional social networks as LinkedIn are an effective way to reach alumni.
 Approach the alumni asking them for career advice and tips on how to be accepted by a decent company.

 You can interview them about the key skills that are expected in a certain field of employment.
 A good idea would be to organize an open meeting with an alumnus and send invitations to other students via social media.

 Being an organizer, you have more chances to speak to a successful guest personally.
 However, be tactful and careful not to annoy alumni asking for their recommendations regarding any vacancies in the companies where they work.

 Other than your professional knowledge and skills, you need to acquire other soft and transferrable skills to be job-ready by the time you graduate from your university.
-It goes without saying that all employers now demand advanced computer skills and project management skills regarding the sector of employment.
+All employers now demand advanced computer skills and project management skills regarding the sector of employment.
 You can also gain basic programming skills in mainstream computer languages such as Python and R, which will help you to become a more advanced professional.